vishvAsa/kalpAntaram/kANe/v1p2/000/General_Index.md

 964.

 Rocher, Dr. Ludo, pp. 814n., 846, 860.
-Rasamañjari-prakāśa, of Nāgesabhatta Ropaka, 1/70th part of suvarna, one
+Rasamañjari-prakāśa, of Nāgesabhatta Ropaka, 1/70th part of suvarṇa, one

 p.
 964n.